jrie/flagCookies/README.md

 ### Before you use this addon
 This add-on is mainly aimed at power users, this might sound harsh, but it is realy not!

-To get the most out of FlagCookies, you have to define either cookie rules for websites and or make use of `Global Flag`, or `Auto flag`, `Profile` modes.
+To get the most out of FlagCookies, you define cookie rules for websites or make use of `Global Flag`, or `Auto flag`, `Profile` modes.
-In case you use payment services/providers, be advised to disable the "Global flag" feature temporarily.
+In case you use payment services/providers, disable the "Global flag" feature temporarily.
 For example when using Paypal or other shopping/payment services or providers.

 ### *Long story made short* - Basic usage
 1) Use `Global mode` if you are surfing, this will remove all kind of cookies while browsing the web if not protected by `profile` mode.